-- Wills: A Will is a legal document that sets forth your plan to distribute your assets upon your death.
-Sometimes a Will designates who will receive your assets and how.
-It may establish a testamentary trust to provide for minor children, for example.
-When you have a Revocable Living Trust, we have the will provide that any assets that may be subject to probate are to be distributed to your trust, which is where your plan is set forth to distribute assets.
+- Last will and testament (will): A will is a legal document that sets forth your plan to distribute your assets upon your death.
+Sometimes a will designates who will receive your assets and how.
+For example, it may establish a testamentary trust to provide for minor children.
+When you have a revocable living trust, we have the will distribute any assets subject to probate to your trust, which is where your estate plan is designed to distribute assets.
 This document is called a pour-over will.
 Our will and trust attorneys develop a trust to work with your will.

-- Trusts: A trust is a legal document that is an agreement that provides for assets to be held in trust, with a Trustee to hold property, manage the property and distribute property to the designated beneficiaries.
+- Trusts: A trust is a legal agreement that provides for assets to be held in trust, with a trustee to hold property, manage the property, and distribute property to the designated beneficiaries.
 There are many different types of trusts for different purposes.
 Our trust attorneys help you determine the right trust for your needs.

 There may be additional tools available to help you meet your needs and goals.
 Contact our team of experienced Wichita estate planning attorneys to learn what options may be suitable for you now and after a loved one’s death during the probate and estate administration process.

-Larson & Brown, PA is here to help you and your loved ones understand Estate Planning, Wills & Trusts, Probate & Trust Administration, Medicaid Planning, Veterans Planning, and Farm and Ranch Planning.
-Our Wichita, Kansas law firm welcomes the opportunity to consult with clients in Wichita and surrounding Kansas areas to learn more about how we can help meet your estate planning needs.
+Larson & Brown, PA is here to help you and your loved ones understand Estate Planning, Probate & Trust Administration, Medicaid Planning, Veterans Planning, and Farm and Ranch Planning.
+Our Wichita, Kansas, law firm welcomes the opportunity to consult with clients in Wichita and surrounding Kansas areas to learn more about how we can help meet your estate planning needs.